HDisHERE/BITIMD1005-W26-Assignment02/README.md

 ## Late Submissions

-- If you need an extension, email the professor **at least 5 days before** the deadline
+- If you need an extension, email the professor **at least 72 hours before** the deadline
-- If you are ill or facing circumstances beyond your control, email **before** the deadline to discuss arrangements
 - Unexcused late submissions receive a zero

 ---